 When Eric Idle hosted on October 20, 1979, a clip was shown from Idle's project Rutland Weekend Television (1975) of his Beatles parody The Rutles.
 The success of the clip led to Lorne Michaels co-producing the movie version, The Rutles: All You Need Is Cash (1978), which includes appearances by numerous Saturday Night Live alums and regulars.

 Playwright Garrett Morris was originally hired as a writer.
-But he submitted sketches that were deemed too long and dramatic.
+His sketches that were deemed too long and dramatic.
 Chevy Chase suggested that he join the cast as a performer instead.

 In November 2013, Kenan Thompson stated in a TV Guide interview that the lack of black females in the cast was because "in auditions, they just never find ones that are ready."
 Jay Pharoah publicly stated that the show was not trying hard enough to find a black female, and recommended Darmirra Brunson.
 Lorne Michaels acknowledged the controversy, and special auditions were held in December 2013 to find a black female cast member.
 The candidates were Brunson, Nicole Byer, Gabrielle Dennis, Azie Mira Dungey, Tiffany Haddish, Leslie Jones, Misty Monroe, Beth Payne, Amber Ruffin, Simone Shepherd, LaKendra Tookes, Bresha Webb, and Sasheer Zamata.
 Zamata was hired to join the cast, while Jones and Tookes were hired as writers.